SophieJY/Shuffleboard/README.md

 # Shuffleboard
 Group project for UCLA CS174A - Computer Graphics

+## Contribution(Alphabetical Order)

+Ali Mirabzadeh - Alimz758 : Scene, Game Mechanics, other functionalities

+Han Bin Lee - bin315a1: Balls Collision and other functionalities

+Jiayu(Sophia) - SophieJY: Objects' Animation and other functionalities

 ## Game Explanation

 This is a 2-player game where each player has given three balls to start with.